TomasHubelbauer/hn-tailwind/readme.md

 - [ ] Consider hooking this up to the Hacker News API for live data This would make the list load with a delay so might interfere with iteration speed while testing manually.
+  - [ ] Consider hosting a GitHub Pages version to be able to use read-only